narrowspark/framework/docs/en/01_Prologue/Contributions/06_Security_Issues.md

   modification?
 (0-4)
 * Code Execution: Does the vulnerability allow arbitrary code to be executed on an end users system, or the server that it runs on?
 (0-4)
-* Availability: Is the availability of a service or application affected?
+* Availability: Is the availability of a service or app affected?
 Is it reduced availability or total loss of availability of a service / application?
 Availability includes networked services (e.g., databases) or resources such as consumption of network bandwidth, processor cycles, or